ftsrg/theta/subprojects/xsts/README.md

 This project contains the Extended Symbolic Transition System (XSTS) formalism.
 The project includes:

-* Classes to represent STSs.
+* Classes to represent XSTSs.
 * A domain specific language (DSL) to parse XSTSs from a textual representation.

 ### Related projects